Daniela Samur

 At Cornell, I work with Ray Craib, Ernesto Bassi, and Eric Tagliacozzo.

-My research and writing have been supported by Cornell’s various programs and offices (History Department, Graduate School, Latin American and Caribbean Studies Program, Institute of European Studies, Society for the Humanities), by the Bibliographical Society of America, and the Global Urban History Project.
-In 2021 I received the Deanne Gebell Gitner ’66 and Family Annual Prize for Teaching Assistants.
-In the spring of 2023, I will be offering a seminar on the relation between language and power in cities in the Americas.
+My research and writing have been supported by Cornell’s various programs and offices (History Department, Graduate School, Latin American and Caribbean Studies Programs, Institute of European Studies, Society for the Humanities), by the Bibliographical Society of America, and the Global Urban History Project.
+In 2021 I received the Deanne Gebell Gitner ’66 and Family Annual Prize for Teaching Assistants (2021).
+In the spring of 2023, I taught a seminar on the relation between language and power in cities in the Americas, and in the spring of 2024, I will be offering a cultural history of Latin America’s twentieth century through fútbol, beer, and reggaeton.

 Publications